juanibiapina/roadrunner/README.md

 #### git integration

 Triggers when current directory or any of its ancestors is a git repository.
+It calls `git` once in order to get status and branch information.
+Since it checks for untracked files, it might be slow in big repositories.
+All placeholders are precalculated when the integration is triggered, regardless of being used.
 Placeholders:

 - `%head%`: Current git HEAD (usually current branch name)